Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Background

-Given this new notion of proofs where the disclosure of all initial and intermediate values was not necessary any more, it is natural to ask how much information such a proof still contains about the computational trace.
-Formally, \acp{zkp} are defined as ``those proofs that convey no additional knowledge other than the correctness of the proposition in question''~\citep{goldwasser1989knowledge}.
-A simple example of a \ac{zkp} is proving knowledge of a private key associated with a public key with Schnorr's protocol without giving away information that would make it easier for the verifier to find the private key~\citep{schnorr1991efficient}.
-A generalization of the mathematical ideas underlying Schnorr's protocol -- performing mathematical tricks in the context of the discrete log problem that is assumed to be hard -- also builds the basis for anonymous credentials based on \ac{cl} signatures~\citep{camenisch2001efficient,maurer2009unifying}.
-These hand-crafted, special-purpose \acp{zkp} are highly efficient in the sense that the proofs are small (several hundred bytes) and fast to prove and verify (tens of milliseconds on a commodity laptop).
-In contrast, creating a \ac{zkp} for running an arbitrary algorithm was long prohibitively computationally expensive and only became practical after two decades of substantial improvements in construction and silicon in the form of \acp{snark}~\citep[e.g.,~][]{bensasson2013snarks,gennaro2013quadratic,groth2016size,parno2016pinocchio}.
-Rapidly increased popularity and use of \acp{snark} showed up in research and applications after their first use in blockchains, first for proving relatively simple statements to provide private payments in cryptocurrencies such as Zcash~\citep{benSasson2014zerocash}, and later also for proving increasingly complex statements to increase blockchains' transaction throughput in zk-rollups such as Polygon Hermez~\citep{simunic2021verifiable,thibault2022rollup}.
+A generalization of the mathematical ideas underlying Schnorr's protocol-- performing mathematical tricks in the context of the discrete logarithm problem that is assumed to be hard -- also builds the basis for anonymous credentials based on \ac{cl} signatures~\citep{camenisch2001efficient,maurer2009unifying}.
+(Probabilistic) proofs whose soundness relies on cryptographic hardness assumptions are more formally referred to as ``arguments'' rather than proofs~\citep{thaler2020proofs}. \ac{cl} signatures represent an example of hand-crafted, special-purpose \acp{zkp}.
+They are highly efficient in the sense that the proofs are small (several hundred bytes) and fast to create and verify (tens of milliseconds on a commodity laptop)~\citep{kakvi2023sokanonymouscredentials}.
+Since ``everything provable is provable in zero knowledge~\citep{ben1988everything} and there are generic compilers for transforming any algorithm that verifies a certain statement into a zero-knowledge prover and verifier, \citet[][p.1]{camenisch2002signature} already mentioned the opportunity to create anonymous credentials ``using general-purpose zero-knowledge proofs''.
+However, at that time, this approach ``require[d] expensive computations beyond what is considered practical''.
+Indeed, creating a \ac{zkp} for the correct execution of a complex algorithm (where the witness is the correct computational trace, in particular, including all inputs and outputs) was long prohibitively computationally expensive.
+However, it has now become practical after almost four decades of substantial improvements in construction and silicon, for instance, in the form of \acp{snark}~\citep[e.g.,~][]{bensasson2013snarks,gennaro2013quadratic,groth2016size,parno2016pinocchio}.
+While the use of \acp{snark} for anonymous credentials has been advocated already early~\citep{kosba2015coco,delignat2016cinderella} (see also Section~\ref{sec:related_work}), industry use of \acp{snark} has first appeared in the context of blockchains.
+Initially, \acp{snark} were used there for proving still relatively simple statements to provide private payments in cryptocurrencies such as Zcash~\citep{benSasson2014zerocash}.
+Further improvements now also make them applicable to complex statements that facilitate, for instance, improving blockchains' transaction throughput in ``zk-rollups''~\citep{simunic2021verifiable,thibault2022rollup,gangwal2023surveylayertwo}.
+As operations on blockchains are one-to-many, inefficient, and expensive owing to the replicated storage and execution of transactions~\citep{bensasson2018scalablepreprint}, for both these applications, ``non-interactiveness'' and ``succinctness'' of \acp{snark} is essential.
+The former property describes that a single message by the prover convinces every verifier; the latter that proof size is very small and the computational complexity of proof verification is very low.
+(In fact, many zk-rollups leverage SNARKs that are not zero-knowledge.)